DigitalHerencia/fleet-fussion-multi-tenant-trucking-saas/.github/github_pull_request_template.md

 ## Type of Change
 <!-- Please select the appropriate type from the list below by replacing [ ] with [x] -->
-- [ ] feat: New feature
+- [ ] Feature – New functionality or modules
-- [ ] fix: Bug fix
+- [ ] Bug – Defects to be fixed
-- [ ] docs: Documentation only changes
+- [ ] Docs – Documentation tasks
-- [ ] style: Changes that do not affect the meaning of the code
+- [ ] Has-PR – Issue has an associated pull request
-- [ ] refactor: Code change that neither fixes a bug nor adds a feature
+- [ ] Blocked – Work is blocked
-- [ ] perf: Code change that improves performance
+- [ ] Priority-High – Highest priority
-- [ ] test: Adding missing tests or correcting existing tests
+- [ ] Priority-Medium – Medium priority
-- [ ] chore: Changes to the build process or auxiliary tools
+- [ ] Priority-Low – Lowest priority

 ## Related Issues
 <!-- List any related issues using the GitHub issue reference format (#123) -->